Managing Custom TLS Server Certificates for an Event Broker Service

 Server certificates installed using the v2 REST API show their expiry date on the Status tab in Cluster Manager.
 Certificates that expire within the next 90 days show a status of Expires Soon.
 Expired certificates show a status of Expired.

-Server certificate expiration dates on the Status tab of Cluster Manager are only visible for server certificates installed using the v2 REST APIs.
-Server certificates installed using other methods (for example, CLI or by Solace) may not show a date, or may show an invalid date.
+Server certificate expiration dates on the Status tab of Cluster Manager are only visible for server certificates installed using the Cloud Console or v2 REST APIs.
+Server certificates installed using other methods (for example, the CLI) may not show a date, or may show an invalid date.

 Configuring a Custom Domain Hostname for an Event Broker Service